gk199/Run3-HCAL-LLP-Analysis/Run/Condor/README.md

 In November 2024 the above sourcing worked, however in March 2025 it did not work.
 This was added based on the recommendation to source a LCG file with an up to date tensorflow: https://root-forum.cern.ch/t/incompatibility-among-tensorflow-of-lxplus-with-tensorflow-macbook-pro-colab-notebook-and-swan/56336.
 Without this, the DNN model would not work on lxplus / Condor area.

 Still debugging March issue....
 Newer versions of the `setup.sh` file have not worked yet.

+March: ended up creating a new `requirements_minimal.txt` to setup the environment, with the same keras version that the DNN model was created with.
+This allows `ScoresToEventBased` to run as well.